 The camera, installed by the parents in March 2011 because they didn't think that Carolyn Marie Easton, 66, was giving the children enough "tummy time," instead revealed the woman slinging the babies around by one arm, slapping them in the face, flinging them onto the sofa and jamming bottles into their mouths.

 State District Judge Scott Wisch, who described himself as a "baby magnet" because of his ability to soothe crying children, said the video is "bizarre" and "offensive."

 "It's like something from The Twilight Zone," Wisch said during sentencing.
 "It's like you were carrying around sacks of potatoes instead of babies."

-The parents, who asked not to be identified to protect the identity of the children, said they wanted the woman they knew as "Carrie" to spend more time in prison.
-Because Easton has already served more than 13 months in jail awaiting trial, she will enter the state prison system already eligible for parole.
+The parents, who asked not to be identified to protect the children's identity, said they wanted the woman they knew as "Carrie" to spend more time in prison.

-The children, who were about 5 1/2 months old at the time after being born prematurely, suffered no permanent injuries.
+The children, who were born prematurely and were about 51/2 months old at the time, suffered no permanent injuries.